 Understand every stage of the campus placement cycle.
-A complete guide for students, placement officers, and college administrators β with AI-powered strategies for maximizing placement outcomes.
+This guide is written for students, placement officers, and college administrators who need a clear timeline, not a vague promise.

-Campus placement is a structured recruitment process in India where companies visit educational institutions to hire graduating students through a series of aptitude tests, group discussions, technical interviews, and HR rounds β typically running from August to March each academic year.
+Campus placement is a structured recruitment process in India where companies visit educational institutions to hire graduating students through aptitude tests, group discussions, technical interviews, and HR rounds.
+It often runs from August to March each academic year.

-Yet despite its importance, many students enter the placement cycle without understanding its structure, timeline, or what's expected at each stage.
+Yet despite its importance, many students enter the placement cycle without understanding its structure, timeline, or what is expected at each stage.
 This guide breaks down the entire campus placement process into six clear stages, explains what happens at each, and provides actionable strategies for maximizing success.

-Whether you're a student preparing for your first placement season, a placement officer managing the process, or a college administrator looking to improve your institution's placement rates, this guide covers everything you need to know.
+Whether you are a student preparing for your first placement season, a placement officer managing the process, or a college administrator looking to improve institution placement readiness, this guide covers the full workflow.

 The placement process culminates in offer letters, but the work doesn't stop here.
 Placement cells need to track acceptance rates, salary distributions, and departmental placement performance to continuously improve their process for the next cycle.
 Data-driven dashboards make this analysis effortless.